1e11e/lite-libs/src/main/java/libs/lite/cli/README.md

     ./sub --one param1 param2               # param2 is an illegal subcommand, so an error is printed ./sub --one param1                      # param1 is --one parameter and no subcommand provided, which is okay

-VALIDATIONS
+Validations
 -----------
 Passing an option that is not declared will print an error.
 Passing an option like `--bool=y` or `--key=v1 --key=v2` will also print an error since arity is wrong.
 If a regex is used and doesn't match, the optional error message or the regex is printed as an error.

-You can also do manual checks and call `cli.printError("Your own error message")`, which will print to stderr with an exit code.
+You can also do manual checks and call `cli.printError("Your own error message")`, which will print to stderr and return an exit code.
 Or use `cli.printHelp()` which will only print help to stdout.

 Notes
 -----